 One medal will be awarded to a candidate from Division I or II; one medal will be awarded to a candidate from Division III or IV; the third medal will be awarded to an outstanding candidate from any division.
 The medals will be presented at the Governor General’s Gold Medal reception ceremony in the spring, to which all nominees will be invited.
 Recipients will receive a Gold Academic Medal and personalized certificate signed by the Governor General of Canada

 SGS Master’s Completion Bursary (MCB)

-The Master’s Completion Bursary (MCB) is a financial aid program which serves to assist master’s students who must register beyond the program length required for their degree due to unanticipated factors beyond their control.
-The Bursary aims to assist students who must register full–time in the final session of their program to complete a small or minimal amount of remaining work that is necessary to fulfill their degree requirements.
+The Master’s Completion Bursary (MCB) is a financial aid program that serves to assist master’s students who have experienced a delay in their program due to unanticipated factors beyond their control, and must therefore register as a full-time student beyond the program length, to complete a small or minimal amount of work in order to graduate.